What is the Center Position in Football?

 The center always touches the ball first before any player at the start of a scrimmage down.
-A scrimmage down is just a fancy word for a play at the line of scrimmage.
-Once other offensive players are in position, the center will snap, or hike, the ball to the quarterback through a backward pass between his legs.
+A scrimmage down is just a fancy term for a play at the line of scrimmage.
+Once other offensive players are in position, the center will snap, or "hike", the ball to the quarterback through a backward pass between his legs.

-Once the quarterback catches the pass, he has a few options of what he can do with it depending on the play design.
-He can pass the ball to a receiver, hand it off to a running back, or run with the ball himself for a quarterback-sneak.
+Once the quarterback catches the snap, he has a few options of what he can do with it depending on the play design.
+He can pass the ball to a receiver, hand it off to a running back, or run with the ball himself for a quarterback-sneak, among other options.

 The nose tackle positions himself opposite the center across the line of scrimmage.
 When the scrimmage down begins, they will run into each other in an attempt to bring the other player out of position.

 If defensive players on the opposing team are able to break through the offensive line, they have a direct path to the quarterback.
 If a defensive player tackles the quarterback from behind the line of scrimmage, it is called a sack.
 The center, along with other players in the offensive line, can form a circle (called the pocket) around the quarterback to block any attempts at a sack.
 This gives the quarterback enough time to scan down the field for an open receiver to throw a pass to.

-The center will try and push players in the defensive line out of position in an attempt to create openings called gaps on the field for players like the running back to run through.
+The center will try to push players in the defensive line out of position in an attempt to create openings called gaps on the field for players like the running back to run through.
 Creating gaps can be the difference between a loss of yards and a huge gain of yards.